Michael Robinson

 Recorded and Mastered by Catharine Wood at Planetwood Studios

-The first composition that utilized my new insights was Cave Pond, from 1987, which has not been released.
-Some of the extended pieces that followed reached extraordinary lengths of three hours (Tropical Sun), six hours (Distant Times) and even twelve hours (Mer).
-Two available recordings that are part of this group are Sea of France and Dark Yellow, in addition to the present recording.
+The first composition that utilized my new insights was Cave Pond, from 1987.
+Some of the extended pieces that followed reached extraordinary lengths, Tropical Sun being three hours, Distant Times at six hours and Mer lasting twelve hours.

 - Michael Robinson, May 2000, Los Angeles